Lucerne Mini Guide

 Lucerne is situated slightly north of central Switzerland on the shore of Lake Lucerne.
 The city sits on the Reuss River which feeds the lake.
 The nearest airport is Zurich

 and will take you about an hour by car to reach Lucerne city from there.
+We have lots of information on driving in and around Lucerne, this content

 What’s the Story?